humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ### Remove Dependencies

 We’ll need to remove all the dependencies that are part of HM Platform, as those will be installed by HM Platform itself.
-Firstly, remove the any submodules that are included in HM Platform.
+Firstly, remove any submodules that are included in HM Platform.
 For example, `wordpress` and `hm-platform` submodules.
 To correctly remove a submodule:

 1. `git submodule deinit -f wordpress`
 2. `git rm -rf wordpress`